 When New Teeth Arrive

-Your child’s first primary or baby teeth will begin to erupt between the ages of six and 12 months, and will continue to erupt until about age three.
-During this time, your child’s gums may feel tender and sore.
-To help alleviate this discomfort, we recommend that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
-You may also choose to make use of a teething ring.
-When your child has finished teething, you can expect a total of 20 primary teeth.
+When your child’s new teeth arrive, their first primary/baby teeth will begin to erupt between six and twelve months of age and continue until about age three.
+During this time, your child’s gums may feel tender, and you can soothe them by gently rubbing a clean finger or a cool, wet cloth on the gums.
+Teething rings can also help.
+By the end of teething, your child will have 20 primary teeth.

 Adopting Healthy Oral Hygiene Habits